sendgrid/docs/content/docs/ui/sending-email/migrating-from-legacy-marketing-campaigns.md

 **Once I’ve switched to new Marketing Campaigns, can I go back to using legacy Marketing Campaigns?**

-Yes, you can choose to upload contacts to legacy Marketing Campaigns and keep using it until the product is deprecated some time inin 2020.
+Yes, you can choose to upload contacts to legacy Marketing Campaigns and keep using it until the product is deprecated some time in 2020.
 Note, if you did not use legacy Marketing Campaigns prior to the launch of new Marketing Campaigns, you’ll need to speak to Support to gain access.

 **What is the additional value of the new Marketing Campaigns vs. the legacy product?**